 Once these logistics and the planning have been figured out, a production schedule will be created to show a complete rundown of all the costs, people, and moving parts involved so the event can be executed on time and in an efficient manner.

 Curious about which production companies out there excel at hybrid events?
-Check out the Top 10 Hybrid Event Production Companies of 2021.
+Check out the top 12 hybrid and virtual event production companies for 2023.